Avoid the flu and stay healthy this year

 For more information about protecting yourself and others from the flu, as well as information about the influenza vaccine, please visit the Public Health website.

-Flu shot clinics in Halifax have ended for the 2022-23 year.
-If you would like to get your flu shot, please book an appointment with the Student Health & Wellness Centre.
+Flu shot clinics have wrapped up for 2023 but you can still recieve your flu shot!
+Please book an appointment at the Student Health & Wellness Centre.
+You can book online here

 Symptoms of the flu